oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

     There are a few noteworthy differences in the code:

-    - Since `oracledb` is part of the global scope there is no need to import it
+    - Because `oracledb` is part of the global scope there is no need to import it
-    - The `session` object refers to the default connection you'd otherwise have to obtain via an extra line of code
+    - The `session` object refers to the default connection you'd otherwise have to obtain using an extra line of code

 4. Use a `ResultSet` rather than a Direct Fetch

-    The previous examples demonstrated direct fetches, in other words all results are returned in the `result.rows` property.
+    The previous examples demonstrated direct fetches.
+In other words all results are returned in the `result.rows` property.
 This can cause strain on the available memory if the result set is large.
-A more efficient way for fetching larger result sets is available in form of the `ResultSet`.
+A more efficient way to fetch larger result sets is available in the form of the `ResultSet`.

     Create a sample table with some data first.